absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 ### Return a todo list

 Let's return the todo list.
-It will be empty at first, but will be filled when we will implement the other CRUD methods.
+It will be empty at first but will be filled when we will implement the other CRUD methods.

 ```javascript
 class TodoController extends Controller {